 Carpool to work.
 Carpool to family get-togethers and holiday dinners.
 Carpool to run errands.
 Hitch a ride with a friend or offer to drive this time and they drive next time.
 The less driving you do, the more money that stays in your pocket.

 4. Know where your money has been going and figure out where you can cut your spending.
 Mint.com and the Mint iPhone app are great for tracking your income, spending, mortgages, 401k and more.
-Mint also lets your create your own budgets and will notify you through email or text if you’re getting close to overspending.
+Mint also lets you create your own budgets and will notify you through email or text if you’re getting close to overspending.
+Speaking of your 401k, are your retirement finances in order?
+If not, it is never too early to start planning for your retirement savings.
+Not sure where to begin?
+Take a look at this useful guide to IRA vs 401k from SoFi: https://www.sofi.com/learn/content/ira-vs-401k-which-is-best-for-you/.
+Finding the right retirement savings plan for you is vital and preparing now can help you to enjoy your golden years as best you can.

 5. Take advantage of your local grocery shop coupons, apps, and deals.
 I do most of my shopping at Fresh & Easy and Safeway.
 Both stores have great apps that have deals and coupons to save you even more money on your groceries.
 Before you leave to shop, write a list of what you need and take a couple extra minutes to load your grocery rewards cards with coupons.